 - Patients must be able to tolerate oral medications and not have gastrointestinal illnesses that would preclude absorption of olaparib

 - Pre-clinical data indicate that olaparib adversely affects embryofetal survival and development.
 Therefore, women of child-bearing potential and their partners should agree to use two (2) highly effective forms of contraception throughout study participation and for at least one (1) month after the last dose of olaparib.
 Male study participants should avoid fathering a child or donating sperm during the study and for three (3) months after the last dose of olaparib.

 - Note: Olaparib is a PARP inhibitor with the potential for teratogenic or abortifacient effects.
 Because there is a potential risk for adverse events in nursing infants secondary to treatment of the mother with olaparib, breastfeeding should be discontinued if the mother is treated with olaparib

 - Ability to understand and the willingness to sign a written informed consent document or patients with impaired decision making capacity (IDMC) if they are represented by a legally authorized representative (LAR)

-- Patients must provide tumor sample for mutation analysis or be willing to undergo mandatory screening biopsy.
+- Patients must provide archival tumor sample for mutation analysis or be willing to undergo mandatory screening biopsy.
 In the event that the patient cannot undergo biopsy and tumor is not available, Foundation Medicine liquid biopsy will be performed

 - Postmenopausal or evidence of non-childbearing status for women of childbearing potential: negative urine or serum pregnancy test within 28 days of study treatment and confirmed prior to treatment on day 1.
 Postmenopausal is defined as: